-- All staff have read and understood Guidance for Safe Working Practice (code of conduct) and that there are procedures and recording mechanisms in place to evidence this. - All staff have read and understood each individual academy's Safeguarding and Child Protection Policy. - That all schools are using the Trust central templates in relation to Safeguarding and Child Protection Policies and the monitoring of incidents. - That all schools have access to the same recording of incidents platforms in this case CPOMS. - That when schools are onboarded, they are aware of and become compliant with the procedures. - 4.1.11 The Board of Directors will ensure, through the functions of Directors of Education, that Personal Development in each academy provides opportunities for pupils to keep safe and to equip them with the skills they need to recognise and be safe from abuse. - 4.1.12 The Board of Directors will ensure, through the Director of Digital Learning and IT that effective filtering and monitoring procedures are in place in each academy in line with Keeping Children Safe in Education 2023. - 4.1.13 The Board of Directors will ensure that this central trust policy is coherent with other central trust policies including Digital Safeguarding Acceptable User Policies for Staff and Pupils (including the use of mobile phones and Bring Your Own Devices); Relationships and Sex Education; Equality and Community Cohesion; Guidance for Safe Working Practice (Code of Conduct); Allegations against staff policy; Low-level concerns policy.
+• All staff have read and understood Guidance for Safe Working Practice (code of conduct) and that there are procedures and recording mechanisms in place to evidence this.

+- All staff have read and understood each individual school's Safeguarding and Child Protection Policy. - That all schools are using the Trust central templates in relation to Safeguarding and Child Protection Policies and the monitoring of incidents. - That all schools have access to the same recording of incidents platforms in this case CPOMS. - That when schools are onboarded, they are aware of and become compliant with the procedures. - 4.1.11 The Board of Directors will ensure, through the Performance function, that Personal Development in each school provides opportunities for pupils to keep safe and to equip them with the skills they need to recognise and be safe from abuse. - 4.1.12 The Board of Directors will ensure, through the Information function, that effective filtering and monitoring procedures are in place in each school in line with Keeping Children Safe in Education 2024. - 4.1.13 The Board of Directors will ensure that this central trust policy is coherent with other central trust policies including Digital Safeguarding Acceptable User Policies for Staff and Pupils (including the use of mobile phones and Bring Your Own Devices); Relationships and Sex Education; Equality and Community Cohesion; Guidance for Safe Working Practice (Code of Conduct); Allegations against staff policy; Low-level concerns policy.